Author Stephen King Trolls Steve King: ‘I’m Tired Of Being Confused With This Racist Dumbbell’

 “We must stand up against white supremacy and hate in all forms, and I strongly condemn this behavior,” Stivers wrote.

-In an unprecedented move, the New York Times issued a correction of its report on Steve King on Saturday, updating his remarks from being “racially tinged” to “racist”, as reported by The Hill.
+In an unprecedented move, the New York Times issued a correction of its report on Steve King on Saturday, updating his remarks from being “racially tinged” to “racist”, as reported by the Hill.

 Author Stephen King tells Iowans to vote out Steve King: "I’m tired of being confused with this racist dumbbell" https://t.co/j63GROBMPK pic.twitter.com/K9GEFiRFyI